 Emergency contact information

-Step 3: Go over the customer needs assessment form you had your customer fill out.
+Step 3: Review the customer needs assessment form.

-If they haven’t done it, spend a minute or two to fill it out together.
+If they haven’t done it, spend a minute or two completing it together.

-As you work through the review, you will discuss each type of insurance you offer and cover 3 main points of discussion: educate, review, and confirm.
+As you make your way through the review, you will discuss each type of insurance you offer and cover 3 main points of discussion: educate, review, and confirm.